On minimum contrast method for multivariate spatial point processes: Simulations

+be the cross-correlation coefficient of $X_1$ and $X_2$.
+Explicit expressions for $C_{ij}(\cdot;\btheta)$ and $\rho$ in terms of the model parameters can be found in Appendix \ref{appen:explicit}.
+The $Q$-functions $[\bQ(r;\btheta)]_{i,j}$ for $i,j \in \{1,2\}$ can be calculated using (\ref{eq:LGCP-Qr}) and (\ref{eq:Q}).
+Throughout the simulation, we assume that the first-order intensities are known to be equal to one.
+Thus, when utilizing the $Q$-function, the set of parameters of interest remains the same as that used for the $K$-function.

+Now, we consider the aforementioned bivariate LGCP model with four different combinations of the true model parameters, denoted as (M1)--(M4), as displayed in Table \ref{tab:true_par_LMC}.
+For each model, we let $b$ take values of either 1 or -1.
+Therefore, (M1)--(M4) allow flexible modeling of bivariate point patterns, including weak cross-correlation (corresponding to (M1)) to strong cross-correlation (corresponding to (M4)), as well as positive ($b=1$) and negative ($b=-1$) correlations.
+Figure \ref{fig:pp_simu_biv_lgcp_density} in the Appendix illustrates a realization of each model.

-For each simulation, we evaluate the two parameter estimators: the minimum contrast estimator (MC) and the Bayesian inferential method for LGCP using the Metropolis-adjusted Langevin algorithm \citep[MALA;][]{p:gir-11} with the latter serving as our benchmark.
+For each model, we generate the bivariate point patterns on the window $D=[-\text{WL}/2,\text{WL}/2]^2$ of window length $\text{WL} \in \{10,20,30\}$.
+Therefore, the expected numbers of points within the sampling windows are 100, 400, and 900, respectively.
+For each simulation, we evaluate the parameter estimators and the correlation coefficient $\rho$ using two different methods: the minimum contrast estimator (MC; see (\ref{eq:thetahat})) and the Bayesian inferential method for LGCP using the Metropolis-adjusted Langevin algorithm \citep[BI; see][]{moller1998log, taylor2015bayesian}, with the latter serving as our benchmark.